Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 positive nor negative, so these are identical, but inside a floating point number, the binary representation is different.

-Speaking of floating points, in binary representation its possible to represent many different things that are Not a Number (NaN).
+Speaking of floating points, in binary representation its possible to represent that something is Not a Number (NaN).
 However, should two NaNs, even if they have the same binary representation, be considered as the same value when you can get there in different ways?
 Probably not.

 For the most part in Rust, we're only concerned with Partial Equivalence `PartialEq`, this is what allows us to compare values with the `==` operator.
 Given what we've just discussed, consider the code below before you run it, what do you